Who We Are

 - 1 members elected by the Transitional Year Programme

 - The 8 members of the Executive Committee

-- Meetings of the board are generally open to the public.
+- Meetings of the board are generally open to the membership.

-The work of the board is delegated to eight committees, which are elected by the board and meet in between board meetings.
+The work of the board is delegated to ten committees, which are elected by the board and meet in between board meetings.
 Each committee has a specific mandate.
 The committees are:

 - The Bylaws and Policies Committee reviews and recommends changes to the bylaws, policies, and general governance practices of the UTSU.